pythonph/links/jobs-board.md

 ## PythonPH Jobs Board

 #### Posting Instructions:
 http://jobs.python.ph/ is a jobs board for Python.PH.
-Right now, entries are added through the admin panel and @marksteve is the only one who has access for now.
-If you want a job posted, message him the ffg:
+Right now, entries are added through the admin panel and [Mark Steve](http://marksteve.com) is the only one who has access for now.
+If you want a job posted, create an [issue here](https://github.com/pythonph/pythonph/issues) with the ffg details:
 - Company Name:
 - Profile:
 - Homepage: